matheusbrat/matbra-jekyll/_posts/en/2020-02-17-using-fido2-with-ssh.md

 Plugin the key in and trying again
 ```
-$ ./ssh-keygen -t ecdsa-sk -f ~/.ssh/test_ecdsa_sk
+$ ./ssh-keygen -t ecdsa-sk -f /tmp/test_ecdsa_sk
 Generating public/private ecdsa-sk key pair.
 You may need to touch your authenticator to authorize key generation.
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in /home/matheus/.ssh/test_ecdsa_sk
+Your identification has been saved in -f /tmp/test_ecdsa_sk/test_ecdsa_sk
-Your public key has been saved in /home/matheus/.ssh/test_ecdsa_sk.pub
+Your public key has been saved in -f /tmp/test_ecdsa_sk/test_ecdsa_sk.pub
 The key fingerprint is:
 SHA256:.../... host@boom
 ```